frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 #### 2.4 Delivery Note

-Lets say, you have an order from "Utah Automation Services" to deliver 5 nos of item "RM0001" at $300.
+Let's say, you have an order from "Utah Automation Services" to deliver 5 nos of item "RM0001" at $300.
 Following are the details of Delivery Note:

 **Customer:** Utah Automation Services